 Visit a cave waterfall - Tukad Cepung

 If you are lucky enough to get the whole place to yourself it feels truly wild!
-This is one waterfall you don't want to miss.
+This is one waterfall you don't want to miss as its not only one of the best things to do in Ubud, but the whole of Bali!
 Here are all the logistics for visiting Tukad Cepung waterfall.

 Waterfalls don't get much more atmospheric than Tukad Cepung Waterfall.
 This waterfall is a one hour drive from Ubud, set within a cave system which allows in incredible shafts of light.